colah/colah-essays/Romance/RamblingThoughts.md

  * Purely anecodotal, may suffer from a number of biases, notably confirmation bias.

 * A lot of people I deeply respect are polyamorous.
   * Polyamory is illegal in Canada: CCC s.
 293 is title polygamy, but more general; see also Reference re: Criminal Code, s.
 293, 2010 BCSC 1308.
 (I'm deeply skeptical that this would survive serious Charter scrutiny and think this is a Human rights violation.
 Unfortunately, the case law seems to have solely developed in the context of Bountiful, British Columbia.)
-In any event, obviously all these polyamorous people I deeply respect do not live in Canada.
+In any event, *obviously* all these polyamorous people I deeply respect do not live in Canada.
 And even were I persuaded that polyamory is a good idea, I obviously wouldn't act on that while I remain in Canada.
   * Polyamory seems to have a bimodal distribution of relationship quality, with most relationships I'm aware of either being really admirable or horrifying.
 (This may just generally be true of relationships that are not socially normative.
 Standard deviation of relationship quality increases...)
   * There are moderately compelling moral arguments for polyamory.
+  * In polyamory, one can have different partners that optimize for different types of "good" things in a romantic partner.
+For example, one partner might make one happy, while another might cause one to develop as a person.
   * It seems reasonable to think that whether polyamory is a good idea or not varies greatly from person to person.
   * I am personally uncomfortable with the idea, and pretty certain that it isn't for me, despite thinking they can be ethical.